melissaintrees/Melissa-St-Moore/README.md

-I released an eight song album of eccentric dreampop music and created this site to promote it: www.melissastmoore.com
+Check out this awesome music site I made to promote an eight song album that I produced! www.melissastmoore.com